×

 Both contagious and hereditary forms of myasthenia gravis do not exist.
 Instead, it typically appears later in life due to the body’s immune system attacking healthy muscle receptors.
 This prevents a substance from acting as a stimulus for muscular contraction.

-When a woman with myasthenia gravis transfers the antibodies to the foetus, a short form of myasthenia gravis may manifest in the foetus.
+When a woman with myasthenia gravis transfers the antibodies to the fetus, a short form of myasthenia gravis may manifest in the fetus.
 However, it usually goes away in two to three months.

 Your symptoms and a few tests can help your doctor determine if you have myasthenia gravis.
 Your doctor will enquire about your medical history and symptoms throughout the physical examination.

-Testing how you react to specific medications is a popular method of myasthenia gravis diagnosis.
+Testing how you react to specific medications is a popular method for diagnosing myasthenia gravis.
 When you are given an anticholinesterase medication, muscle weakness frequently temporarily gets significantly better.
 Myasthenia gravis has been diagnosed if you respond to the medication.

 Additional tests that could be performed include

-• Blood test: These examinations search for antibodies that may be present in myasthenic Gravis patients.
+• Blood tests: These examinations search for antibodies that may be present in Myasthenic Gravis patients.

 • Genetic tests: These tests are performed to look for illnesses that run in families.